They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 “To have to relocate your home in less than two weeks to me is just disturbing.
 I worked incredibly hard to get to this place, my first home,” said Lawson, 31.
 “The majority of the owners here are Black women.
 A lot of us are moms or moms-to-be and have families — and it’s the first time many of us have been allowed to be in a place like this.”

 Lawson, who is three months pregnant, had spent recent weeks converting a spare bedroom into a nursery.
-She stood tearfully in the room Thursday where she had hoped to raise her child, unsure if it would ever be safe to return there.
+She stood tearfully in the room Thursday where she had hoped to raise her child, unsure whether it would ever be safe to return there.

 “After seeing that engineering report, hearing what happened in Florida and seeing all those lives lost, why couldn’t it happen here?” she said.
 “It’s scary.
 It’s insane.
 I’ve cried a lot.”